-- 10.3.1 All allegations of peer on peer abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows: - Gather information children and staff will be spoken with immediately to gather relevant information; - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
+- training for staff to ensure that they understand what peer on peer abuse is, how to recognise signs and symptoms of peer-on-peer abuse and how to raise concerns with the DSL. - fostering an open and honest environment where children feel safe and confident to share their concerns and worries; - promoting a supportive environment by using assemblies and the wider curriculum, e.g. RSHE, to define acceptable and unacceptable behaviour (including online), to educate and reinforce our messages through stories, role play, current affairs and other suitable activities; - putting in place clear procedures to control the use of mobile phones in school; and - ensuring that the school is well supervised, especially in areas where children might be vulnerable.
+We will work with our children to identify locations around the school site that are less visible and may present more risk to pupils. - 10.3.1 All allegations of peer-on-peer abuse should be passed to the DSL immediately who will investigate and manage the allegation as follows: - Gather information children and staff will be spoken with immediately to gather relevant information; - Decide on action if it is believed that any child is at risk of significant harm, a referral will be made to children's social care.
 The DSL will then work with children's social care to decide on next steps, which may include contacting the police.
-In other cases, we may follow our behaviour policy alongside this Safeguarding and Child Protection policy; and - Inform parents we will usually discuss concerns with the parents.
-However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - 10.3.2 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2020 and the document Sexual Violence and Sexual Harassment between children in schools and colleges (May (2018).
-In cases of 'sexting' we follow guidance given to schools and colleges by the UK Council for Child Internet (UKCCIS) published in 2017: 'Sexting in schools and colleges, responding to incidents, and safeguarding young people.'
+In other cases, we may follow our behaviour policy alongside this Safeguarding and Child Protection policy; - Inform parents we will usually discuss concerns with the parents.
+However, our focus is the safety and wellbeing of the pupil and so if the school believes that notifying parents could increase the risk to a child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted. - Record all concerns, discussions and decisions made, and the reasons for those decisions will be recorded in writing, kept confidential and stored securely on CPOMs.
+The record will include a clear and comprehensive summary of the concern, details of how the decision was followed up and resolved and a note of the action taken, decisions reached and the outcome.
+Support plans for the victim, the alleged perpetrator(s) and any other children involved, will record the support provided and the key adults involved in offering support.
+A risk assessment will be undertaken by the DSL in order to minimize the risk of further harm and to ensure the safety of all

+10.3.2 Where allegations of a sexual nature are made, the school will follow the statutory guidance set out in Part 5 of Keeping Children Safe in Education 2021 and the document Sexual Violence and Sexual Harassment between children in schools and colleges (July 2021).
+In cases of consensual or non-consensual sharing of sexual imagery, we follow DfE guidance given to schools and colleges: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (Dec 2020).
+Our school also refers to the LSCPB procedures which are written with particular reference to sexually abusive and inappropriate behaviours.